 Descartes major philosophical work, "A Discourse on Method, Meditations on First Philosophy" was published in 1641.
 This was the year before Galileo died and Isaac Newton was born.
 Traditional ideas were being questioned at that time, and he sought to develop a method for reaching the truth.
 His method of systematic doubt had an great impact on the development of philosophy.

-Descartes introduced the now famous Latin phrase "cogito ergo sum," or in English"I think, therefore I am."
+Descartes introduced the now famous Latin phrase "cogito ergo sum," which, interpreted is, "I think, therefore I am."

 In addition to his philosophical achievements, Descartes was an outstanding mathematician, the inventor of analytic geometry.
 He attempted to devise the simple universal laws that governed all physical change.